ctrlwinrepair/Librewolf-Easy-Install-Script-for-Linux/README.md

-# Librewolf-Easy-Install-Script-for-Linux
+# Librewolf-Easy-Install
 Quick install of librewolf using apt

 USAGE: ./librewolfinstall.sh

-What is LibreWolf?
+# What is LibreWolf?

 This project is a custom and independent version of Firefox, with the primary goals of privacy, security and user freedom.